ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 # Big data logs with streaming analytics and SQL
 {: #big-data-log-analytics}

 In this tutorial, you will build a log analysis pipeline designed to collect, store and analyze log records to support regulatory requirements or aid information discovery.
-This solution leverages several services available in {{site.data.keyword.cloud_notm}}: {{site.data.keyword.messagehub}}, {{site.data.keyword.cos_short}}, SQL Query and {{site.data.keyword.streaminganalyticsshort}}.
+This solution leverages several services available in {{site.data.keyword.cloud_notm}}: {{site.data.keyword.messagehub}}, {{site.data.keyword.cos_short}}, {{site.data.keyword.sqlquery_short}}, {{site.data.keyword.streaminganalyticsshort}} and {{site.data.keyword.iae_full_notm}}.
 A program will assist you by simulating transmission of web server log messages from a static file to {{site.data.keyword.messagehub}}.

 With {{site.data.keyword.messagehub}} the pipeline scales to receive millions of log records from a variety of producers.
-By applying {{site.data.keyword.streaminganalyticsshort}} log data can be inspected in realtime to integrate business processes.
-Log messages can also be easily redirected to long term storage using {{site.data.keyword.cos_short}} where developers, support staff and auditors can work directly with data using SQL Query.
+Using a combination of {{site.data.keyword.streaminganalyticsshort}} and {{site.data.keyword.sqlquery_short}}, or {{site.data.keyword.iae_full_notm}}, log data can be inspected in realtime to integrate business processes.
+Log messages can also be easily redirected to long term storage using {{site.data.keyword.cos_short}} where developers, support staff and auditors can work directly with data.

 While this tutorial focuses on log analysis, it is applicable to other scenarios: storage-limited IoT devices can similarly stream messages to {{site.data.keyword.cos_short}} or marketing professionals can segment and analyze customer events across digital properties with SQL Query.
 {:shortdesc}

 ## Objectives
 {: #objectives}

 * Understand Apache Kafka publish-subscribe messaging